Jay Dean (politician)

 James Wallace "Jay" Dean (born March 5, 1953) is an American politician.
-A Republican, he has been the member of the Texas House of Representatives for District 7, which encompasses Gregg and Upshur counties in East Texas, since 2017.
+A Republican, he has been the member of the Texas House of Representatives for District 7, which encompasses all of Gregg, Harrison, and Marion Counties in East Texas, since 2017.

 Early life and education

 Dean was born in Opelousas, Louisiana, and earned a Bachelor of Arts degree from Louisiana State University.

 Career

 Prior to his election to the legislature, Dean served seven years as a city councilman and then ten years as the mayor of Longview, Texas, ending his term on May 15, 2016.
 As mayor, Dean refused to sign a proclamation for LGBT pride.
 In 2014, the city of Longview broke a contract with musician Ted Nugent to perform at Longview's Fourth of July concert, with Dean stating that Nugent "didn't really fit what we're trying to put together, a family-oriented program."

 Following his service as mayor, Dean won the Republican nomination for Texas House of Representatives on a platform of border security, job creation, and protecting East Texas water and other resources.
 He won the 2016 Republican primary election and was sworn into the State Legislature on January 10, 2017, succeeding Republican David Simpson, who did not seek re-election.
 Dean did not face a Democratic opponent in the general election held on November 8, 2016.